KevinMarquette/kevinmarquette.github.io/_posts/2017-04-07-all-dotnet-exception-list.md

 The exception that occurs when an error condition prevents accessing or creating a System.Printing.PrintSystemObject.

-    throw [System.Printing.PrintSystemException]::New("The exception that occurs when an error condition prevents accessing or creating a System.Printing.PrintSystemObject.")
+    throw [System.Printing.PrintSystemException]::New('The exception that occurs when an error condition prevents accessing or creating a System.Printing.PrintSystemObject.')

 * [docs.microsoft.com](https://docs.microsoft.com/en-us/dotnet/api/System.Printing.PrintSystemException)
 * [msdn.microsoft.com](http://msdn.microsoft.com/en-us/library/System.Printing.PrintSystemException.aspx)